Olesj-Bilous/logos/README.md

 # LOGOS

-A place to collect my thoughts on themes of philosophy, mathematics and science
+A place to collect my thoughts on themes of philosophy, mathematics and science.